knpuniversity/php-beginner-series/knpu/system-setup.rst

 your finished website because it's not as fast as web servers like Apache.
 But for developing locally, it's wonderful.

 First, open up a command line or terminal.
+Actually, XAMPP's control panel has a terminal we can use, which also sets up some variables and paths that make life easier.
+I'll use that.

 .. tip::